Raw Toonage, on CBS

 There was also a segment called "Totally Tasteless Video," which was sort of different each week, no regular characters as I recall.
 So, I don't really remember anything specific about this segment, except that one was a Doogie Howser parody called "Doggie Schnauzer."

 Anyway, the show was rather amusing, and the segments worked well, being as short as they were.
 I'm afraid I don't remember the series that well, and if I saw it now, I might rate it a bit lower, in retrospect.
 But it was possibly my favorite animated series that was airing at the time.
-Which possibly doesn't say much for the state of TV animation in 1992, though actually I think it would be more apt to say that it doesn't say much for how many channels I had available to me at the time.
+Which possibly doesn't say much for the state of TV animation in 1992, though actually I think it would be more apt to say that it doesn't say much for how many channels were available to me at the time.
 Honestly, it was pretty much just CBS.
 Still... definitely not a bad show.